-I am a writer and editor with over two decades of experience, with a recent focus on geospatial issues.
+I am a copywriter and editor with over two decades of experience, with a recent focus on geospatial issues.
 My latest book, Pinpoint: How GPS Is Changing Technology, Culture, and Our Minds, was named a best book of 2016 by Wired, The Financial Times, The Sunday Times, and strategy+business.
-My stock-in-trade has been the intersection.
-Of science, technology, and culture.
+My stock-in-trade has been the intersection of science, technology, and culture.

 My previous book, Perfecting Sound Forever: An Aural History of Recorded Music, was a finalist for the National Book Critics Circle Award.
 I’ve also worked as a political speechwriter.